JitheshMithra/QECops/README.md

   - Optional saving results as JSON or CSV

 ### Acknowledgements:
-- Special Thanks to Daniel Strano from the Unitary Fund for external review and feedback on my methodology.
+- Special thanks to _Daniel Strano_ from the Unitary Fund for external review and feedback on my methodology.

 ### License:
 If used or mentioned in published works please cite in the recommended format.